What Is Website Maintenance?

 • Make sure the website is optimized for mobile devices.

-• Test and update pop-ups, forms and calls to action.
-Check if anything needs to be changed or updated with your advertising and marketing campaigns.
+• Test and update pop-ups, forms, and calls to action.
+Check if your advertising and marketing campaigns need to be changed or updated.

 • Restore the most recent backup to check the backup status.